apache/couchdb-documentation/src/intro/tour.rst

 Then click on ”Run Query”.

-The result should be a single result, the movie “My Neighbour Toto” which has the year value of 1988. ``$eq`` here stands for “equal”.
+The result should be a single result, the movie “My Neighbour Totoro” which has the year value of 1988. ``$eq`` here stands for “equal”.

 You can also query for all movies during the 1980s, with this selector: